soraisam/goats_production/docs/changes/README.md

 ## Creating News Fragments

 News fragments are succinct files that describe a change in the project.
-They are written in markdown (`.md`).
+They are written in rst (`.rst`).

 When writing news fragments, remember to keep them concise and reader-oriented.
   - Group related fragments: Use the ID of ticket to create a news fragment, and update it as necessary.
-  - Prioritize user impact: Bug fixes and minor improvements to the code that were not previously released do not require news fragments, however, if in development prior to release, documenting these changes are fine.
   - Start with a descriptive title: This helps readers quickly understand the purpose of the update.
 Jira ticket title is often a good summary of the change or feature being introduced.
   - Use active voice and past tense: For example, use words like "added," "improved," "fixed," "enhanced," or "optimized" to convey the action taken.
   - Keep it brief and focused: News fragments should be concise and to the point.
 Focus on the most important details of the change and omit technical details.